-These FAQs provide insights and answers about the program, offering an overview of its features and explaining how businesses can benefit from participation.
+This article outlines frequently asked questions (FAQ) that provide insights and answers about the program, offering an overview of its features and explaining how businesses can benefit from participation.

-- Businesses that make CapEx investments in eligible low-income census tracts are eligible to apply and receive NMTC financing.
+- Businesses that make CapEx investments in eligible low-income census tracts are eligible to apply for and receive NMTC financing.
 Businesses can be either for-profit or not-for profit.

-- Every year, certified Community Development Entities (CDEs) apply to the Community Development Financial Institutions (CDFI) Fund, a branch of the U.S. Treasury, for New Markets Tax Credit Authority (also known as an NMTC allocation).
-If awarded an NMTC allocation, CDEs use this tax credit authority to offer tax credits to Tax Credit Investors in exchange for NMTC equity.
+- Every year, certified community development entities (CDEs) apply to the Community Development Financial Institutions (CDFI) Fund, a branch of the U.S. Treasury, for NMTC authority (also known as an “NMTC allocation”).
+If awarded an NMTC allocation, CDEs use that tax credit authority to offer credits to tax credit investors in exchange for NMTC equity.
 CDEs can then use the capital to make loans and investments to QALICBs with projects in low-income communities.
-Each CDE has its own specific strategy for its NMTC allocation (for example, some CDEs may provide NMTC financing only to businesses in certain states or certain industries) and will evaluate which projects to finance based on the community impact generated by the CapEx investment.
+Each CDE has its own specific strategy for its NMTC allocation (for example, some CDEs might provide NMTC financing only to businesses in specific states or industries) and will evaluate which projects to finance based on the community impact generated by the CapEx investment.

 NMTC Project Requirements